Kirby01/AutoLevel2/README.md

-PDC Program Dependent Compression for Bass Guitar.
+PDC Program Dependent Compression for Bass Guitar.<br>
+Input to plugin determines the compresion level.